KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-greek-lattice.md

 - **Narcissus** — IL₂ ISS (Echthros) per the registry's resolution (Flag #16).
 Surface-image entrapment leading to declivous collapse into IL₅ VOS.
 Trapped by surface perception and mimicry; entropic recursive loop staring at reflection starves coherence.

 - **Eris** — IL₅ VOS Nekron per the registry.
-Discord as terminal entropic catalyst sowing fragmentation that cascades through social and cosmic order.
+Discord as terminal entropic catalyst sowing fragmentation that propagates through social and cosmic order.
 Her golden apple thrown at the wedding of Peleus and Thetis catalyzed the Trojan War — articulation of the IL₅ catalyst-function operating to fragment the lawful-marriage archetypal pattern.

-**The cascade summary:** The Greek inverse arc therefore articulates a coherent cascade from IL₅ Nekron (Typhon, Eris) through IL₄ Psychea / Nyxea (the Titans, Kronos, Prometheus, Circe, Calypso) through IL₃ Fractus / Mortus (the Sphinx) into IL₂ Echthros / Skotos (the Sirens, the Suitors, Narcissus).
-The cascade is structurally complete in that every IL stratum has named articulations, unlike the Mesopotamian cascade where IL₅ Nekron has only implicit articulation rather than a clearly-named figure within the tradition's own theology.
+**The sequence summary:** The Greek inverse arc therefore articulates a coherent inverse sequence from IL₅ Nekron (Typhon, Eris) through IL₄ Psychea / Nyxea (the Titans, Kronos, Prometheus, Circe, Calypso) through IL₃ Fractus / Mortus (the Sphinx) into IL₂ Echthros / Skotos (the Sirens, the Suitors, Narcissus).
+The sequence is structurally complete in that every IL stratum has named articulations, unlike the Mesopotamian inverse sequence where IL₅ Nekron has only implicit articulation rather than a clearly-named figure within the tradition's own theology.

 ---